-The Borders has not seen a whisky distillery since 1837, and our Isle of Raasay Distillery will be the first ever legal one on the island of just 120 residents.
+The Borders has not seen a whisky distillery since 1837, and our Isle of Raasay Distillery became the first legal distillery on the island of just 120 residents.

 Our roots in both the Scottish Borders and the Hebrides are physically embodied by our Co-founder, Alasdair Day.
 Alasdair’s great-grandfather, Allan Macdonald, hailed from the Hebrides.
 His other great-grandfather, Richard Day, was a whisky blender in the Border town of Coldstream with a heritage dating back to 1820.